openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 `invalid_grant`:

 - the Authorization Server expects a PIN in the pre-authorized flow but the client provides the wrong PIN
-- the User provides the wrong Pre-authorized Code or the Pre-authorized Code has expired
+- the End-User provides the wrong Pre-authorized Code or the Pre-authorized Code has expired

 `invalid_client`: